RachWalm/VolunteerVillage/README.md

 #### Coordinator delete charity

 In the choose charity page there is a delete button, this leads only to the details of the selected charity so they can't delete others details.
 The delete button doesn't instantly delete it goes to a Javascript coded modal which informs them that the delete cannot be undone and then has the delete button or a cancel button.
 This prevents unintentional deletion by an accidental button click.

+Deleting a charity does not delete any of the coordinators that are stated in the many to many relationship as this is not a ON_CASCADE relationship.

 #### Navigation bars
 The top right navigation bar is for login/signup/logout functionality related to allauth and not specific to the type of user logged in.
 Or to go to the home page.